BalanGiorgianaLavinia/vTap_project/README.md

     sudo python3 monitor.py -h

 ## Example:
-    sudo ./monitor_controller --detached -i veth1
+    sudo ./monitor_controller --detached -i veth1 -b
-    sudo python3 monitor.py -i veth1
+    sudo python3 monitor.py -i eth0 -server_port 3040

 ## Filtering packets
-To add one or more rules for filtering the packets open config.json and add them in the RULES dictionary.
+To add one or more rules for filtering the packets open json file and add them in the RULES dictionary.
 You have some examples in the EXAMPLES dictionary.
 The "-" character means that the coresponding item is not taken into consideration for filtering.